 Why is Indiana so famous for tenderloins?

 As legend has it, Nick Freienstein added a pork tenderloin sandwich to the menu at Nick's Kitchen in Huntington, Indiana in 1908 and started it all.
 Breaded in cracker crumbs and soaked in buttermilk, his recipe is still popular today.
-Restaurants all over Indiana have their own varieties of the famous sandwich, including over 50 eateries right here in Hamilton County, Indiana.
+Restaurants all over Indiana have their own varieties of the famous sandwich, including over 50 eateries right here along the famed Tenderloin Trail in Hamilton County, Indiana.